Table of Contents

 We always share with guys that small changes can have a big impact on their mental health.
-Making big changes can be overwhelming and don’t feel very doable, so why not try one small thing one day at a time?
+Making big changes can be overwhelming and seem like too much, so why not try one small thing one day at a time?

 Start small, and pick one small thing to do each day to start.
-Here are some tips for men to help you reduce stress and improve your mental health.
+Here are some tips to help you reduce stress and improve your mental health.

 Think meditation is just for hippies?
 Do you worry that you need to light some incense while sitting with your legs (painfully) crossed?
 You don’t have to do any of that.
-All you really need to do is nothing.
+All you need to do is … nothing, really.